rodgzilla/teaching/deep_nlp.md

 ![MSE formula b gradient](figures/mse_lin_reg_grad_b.gif)

+An animation of an application of the gradient descent algorithm on a linear regression problem can be found [here](figures/anim_gd.pdf).

 ##### Stochastic version

 In real problems, it is often not practical to compute the value of